jodersky/k8055/README.md

 # k8055 for libusb-1.0

-This library acts as a driver for the Velleman K8055 USB Experiment Board for operating systems supporting libusb-1.0 (http://www.libusb.org/wiki/libusb-1.0), such as Linux.
-While providing a high-level interface for the user, the library communicates with a k8055 board through libusb.
+This library provides access to the Velleman K8055 USB Experiment Board for operating systems supporting libusb-1.0 (http://www.libusb.org/wiki/libusb-1.0), such as Linux.
+While providing a high-level interface to the user, the library communicates with a k8055 board through libusb.

 ## Main Features
 - runs with libusb-1.0
 - up to 4 k8055 boards supported simultaneously (limit is given by k8055 hardware)
+- pseudo-querying of a board's ouput status (see header file documentation for detailed explanation)
 - lightweight (one source file, one header file => one shared library)

 ## Requirements